Office of Research & Development

 While some studies look at existing information, numbers, or other data, other studies require human participation.
 These volunteer participants have contributed to many important advances in health care, including:

-Throughout the Veterans Administration, many dedicated researchers are working to improve the health and healthcare of Veterans.
-The following briefs highlight some of their recent work.
+Throughout the Veterans Health Administration, many dedicated researchers are working to improve the health and healthcare of Veterans.
+The following features highlight some of their recent work.